MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/uwp/actions.md

 # Actions - UWP

-Any **actions** within the card will render as UWP **Button**'s, but it's up to your app to handle what happens when a user presses them.
+Any **actions** within the card will render as UWP **Button**'s, but it's up to your app to handle what happens when a user presses them (except for ShowCard actions... see code snippet for more info).

 The `RenderedAdaptiveCard` object provides an `Action` event for this purpose.